The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

-# Linked Lists
+# Problem Set: Linked Lists

 ## Directions
-Answer short response questions directly within this document.
-Format your responses with proper Markdown.
+Respond to short response questions in clear, concise sentences directly within this file.
+Use markdown to ensure that your answers are formatted correctly.

 Complete code challenges in `linkedlist.py` or `linkedList.js`.

 Use Test Driven Development to guide you.
 For JavaScript, run `npm install` to download dependencies.
-Run `npm test` to run tests locally and implement the needed changes to make them pass.
+Run `npm test` to run tests locally.
+Ensure all tests are passing before submitting this problem set.

 ### Short Response
 **1. What are the tradeoffs between linked lists and arrays?**